teuben/nemo/scripts/csh/mkmh97.md

 3. pick a different N-body integrator (**code=**)

-We have not (yet) implemented:

-1. different models, though for shell galaxies it will be useful to replace the Plummer with a colder stellar system
+4. different models, though for shell galaxies it will be useful to replace the Plummer with a colder stellar system [not yet implemented]

 Some initial analysis is performed as well, see also **mh16.sh** for an example